Roselle Park District Logo

 Engel Park Plan

-Engel Park will see the creation of a native wetland area about 0.5 acres.
+Engel Park will see the creation of a combination Short Grass Prairie and Low-Profile Moist Meadow.
 Creating these ecosystems will not only address concerns of flooding and unusable spaces, but will assist the parks in better stormwater management practices and creating native areas that are integral to the biodiversity and functioning of Illinois pollinators.
 Wetlands are beautiful but fragile ecosystems, so any disturbance should be avoided at all costs, even after the areas are established.
+Invasive Phragmites will also be removed from the entrance to the park.

 Chatburg Park Plan